DIDSR/HTT.home/_posts/2024-01-08-HTT-public-update-January-2024.md

     * 11 participants have completed the CME course

-    * 5/7 participants have passed the proficiency test thusfar
+    * 5/7 participants have passed the proficiency test thus far

     * 5 participants have completed annotations